Skip to main content

 Analysing Valuation Ranges

+For founders that are raising at below the 50th percentile for their specific stage, investors that have the lowest median valuations might be the best targets.
 For founders raising close to or above the 75th percentile for their specific stage, investors that have the highest median or 75th percentile valuations might be great prospective partners.
-These investors have historically not been super price sensitive and might show the most openness to investing at high valuations in a specific stage.
+These investors have historically not been super price sensitive and might show the most openness to investing at high valuations.
+Ultimately, assessing valuation ranges should be viewed as a qualifier or a dis-qualifier, and should not be the basis for targeting a given investor.

 Valuation ranges need to be evaluated at a specific stage.
 Investors tend to have very different median or 75th percentile valuation ranges for each stage.